Fictional serial killer enthusiasts can now stay overnight — if they dare — in the house owned by “Buffalo Bill” in The Silence of the Lambs.

 The attic has also been converted into “Buffalo Bill’s Playhouse,” complete with retro arcade games like Pac-Man and Asteroids as well as a large TV where guests can watch The Silence of the Lambs in the same house where the mayhem happened.

-Bookings for Buffalo Bill’s House are now open at the home’s site; rates start at $695 a night for the whole house, with a Halloween weekend price surge that totals $3,995 a night.
+Bookings for Buffalo Bill’s House are now open at the home’s site; rates start at $695 a night for the whole house.

 *please note rates start at $595 (not $695) a night for the whole house for a group of 4.